 Slides and Props

 It is great to integrate a slide show into your presentation.
-By all means use PowerPoint and add some colour and life to your presentation BUT do remember the following to be sure you are successful…
+By all means use PowerPoint and add some color and life to your presentation BUT do remember the following to be sure you are successful…

 - By all means, use attractive graphs and images.
 Don’t, though, use unnecessary graphics that are either distracting or irrelevant.
 You don’t want people to be focusing on a moving graphic instead of listening to what you are saying.